ericc-ch/crawldown/README.md

 - `--single-file`: Output all results to a single markdown file instead of a directory structure (default: false)
 - `-c, --concurrency`: Number of concurrent pages to use (default: "4")
 - `--scope-url`: URL that defines the crawling scope.
 Links outside this scope will be ignored
-- `--force`: When enabled, if page load is taking too long, captures page content 1 second before the timeout would occur.
+- `-f, --force`: When enabled, if page load is taking too long, captures page content 1 second before the timeout would occur.
 This ensures content is retrieved even if the page never fully loads (default: false)
-- `--timeout`: Navigation timeout in milliseconds (default: 10000)
+- `-t, --timeout`: Navigation timeout in milliseconds (default: 10000)

 ## Programmatic Usage